Building Relationships & Strengthening Communities

 The John T Reid Charitable Trusts is currently closed for new funding enquiries - our enquiry period will reopen in late January 2018.
 Details will be updated on our website closer to the time.

-The Trustees of the John T Reid Charitable Trusts are delighted to provide you with our 2016 Annual Review, which summarises our philanthropic activities for the year.
-The Trustees are committed to national philanthropy through our focus on building relationships and strengthening communities, balancing funding between rural, regional and urban projects.
+The Trustees of the John T Reid Charitable Trusts are delighted to provide you with our 2017 Annual Review, which summarises our philanthropic activities for the year and highlights the 60th Anniversary of the first grant awarded by the John T Reid Charitable Trusts.
 Our report highlights several significant projects funded in our six different categories of Aged and Palliative Care, Arts and Cultural Heritage, Community and Social Welfare, Education and Youth, Environment, and Health Support.

 Thank you to Konker Creative for the design and support creating our 2017 Annual Review.